DevicesCoe/DivisibleWorkspaceBlueprint/README.md

 **NOTE: Do NOT power on your Codecs or Switch until instructed to!**

 Steps to be completed:
+1.  **Mandatory** Please factory reset your switch (write erase) if it is **NOT** in a factory state before beginning.
+Power it off when the factory reset has been completed.
-1. Download the switch configuration that matches your configuration and the **DWS_Wizard.js** file.
+2. Download the switch configuration that matches your configuration and the **DWS_Wizard.js** file.

 **NOTE: You do not need to download any other macro files.
 These are automatically loaded by the setup process.**